sillyhatday/IN-12-NIXIE-CLOCK/README.md

 Version 1.31:

 Fixed a bug caused by adding 12 hour mode functionality where in normal operation, the time doesn't wrap at 24 back to 0.

+Version 1.4:

+Added battery backup mode to disable the MCU trying to display digits on the Nixies when 12v input is removed.
+Hope to save some power for running on battery power.